MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-who-knows-whom.md

 ---
 # Configure who knows whom

 The Who knows whom feature helps sellers to quickly identify colleagues who can introduce them to leads or contacts, based on their email interactions.
-Enable the feature to get the who knows whom suggestions.
+Configure the feature to select an email template to use for introductions.

 >[!NOTE]